BinDong314/DASSA/Readme.md

 ```

-6, **Tips on Lawrencium**
+6, **How to install on Lawrencium**

-6.1 A quick start:
+6.1 Install FastTensor:

+   You need to first install FastTensor following the method in Section 1.

-   It uses the FastTensor installed by Bin at /clusterfs/bear/BinDong_DAS_Data/fasttensor/build
+   Or, if you have access, you can use the FastTensor installed by Bin at /clusterfs/bear/BinDong_DAS_Data/fasttensor/build

+   Then, check out the Dassa code and try the make.

 ```bash
    > git clone https://dbin_sdm@bitbucket.org/dbin_sdm/dassa.git